WarmServe: Enabling One-for-Many GPU Prewarming for Multi-LLM Serving: Introduction

-We attribute the inefficiency of existing approaches to the unawareness of future workload characteristics.
-Due to this lack of foresight, autoscaling can only be triggered after bursty requests arrive, and the model colocation strategy must be stable over time.
-However, real-world production traces have shown that while the short-term request arrival pattern is \emph{unpredictable}, the long-term statistical characteristics of LLM requests tend to be more \emph{predictable}~\cite{burstgpt,dynamollm,servegen}.
-Our analysis~(\S\ref{sec:predictability}) also confirms that LLM request demands in 5-minute windows can be effectively predicted with an accuracy of approximately 93\%.
+We attribute the limitations of existing approaches to the lack of awareness of future workload characteristics.
+Due to this lack of foresight, autoscaling is only triggered after bursty requests arrive, and the model colocation strategy must be stable over time.
+However, recent production traces reveal a key insight: while short-term request arrivals are inherently stochastic, the long-term statistical trends of LLM workloads exhibit strong periodicity~\cite{burstgpt, dynamollm, servegen}.
+Our analysis~(Section~\ref{sec:predictability}) confirms this, demonstrating that peak LLM request volumes within 5-minute windows can be predicted with an average relative error of 7.3\%.

-Therefore, one natural solution for efficiently serving multiple LLMs is to provision sufficient instances for models to meet the predicted maximum request loads.
-However, constantly preparing for peak demands leads to significant GPU consumption and low GPU utilization, as it reserves far more instances than the current load requires.

-Our key insight is that we can satisfy future demand without launching the entire instance.
-Instead, GPUs that already contain parameters for a given model are able to provide potential serving capacity.
-Upon load spikes, as model weights are already resident on these GPUs, the cluster can quickly create new instances on top of them and begin inference.

-This approach creates opportunities to pack backup instances for different models onto the same GPUs.
-A GPU can store (i.e., prewarm) parameters for multiple models because, in modern LLM deployments, model weights occupy only a small fraction of the total GPU memory.
-This is due to two main factors: (1) the substantial memory required by the KV cache to serve long contexts~\cite{loongserve, shuffleinfer, kunserve, deepspeed-fastgen} and facilitate prefix caching~\cite{atc25-wang, mooncake, tokenlake}, and (2) the use of larger-scale parallelism to reduce latency.
-For example, in the official DeepSeek-V3 deployment, model weights account for 30\% and 7\% of GPU memory in prefill and decode instances, respectively~\cite{deepseek-v3}.
-Furthermore, prewarming the first several layers is sufficient for rapid startup, as the loading of subsequent layers can be overlapped with the forward computation of the loaded layers.

-We propose \emph{universal GPU workers}---GPU workers capable of seamlessly transforming into serving instances for any model.
-Specifically, we create universal GPU workers on top of idle GPUs by proactively loading weights from different models.
-During load spikes, these workers can be quickly reconfigured into \emph{dedicated GPU workers} for specific models by evicting the weights of other models, enabling rapid startup.
-This approach allows a single GPU to serve as a prewarmed backup for multiple models, significantly reducing the total number of GPUs that need to be reserved.

-The goal of universal GPU workers is to realize one-for-many prewarming, which has been extensively adopted in reducing cold start latency for serverless functions~\cite{sosp23_xfaas,rainbowcake,catalyzer,mitosis}.
-For example, one can prepare multiple universal containers so that when a request arrives, it can directly use a prewarmed one after loading a few function-specific packages~\cite{faascache, rainbowcake,sosp23_xfaas}.
-However, the unique characteristics of LLMs introduce two challenges to achieving one-for-many prewarming.